KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 ♾ Khaon is the force of uncontainable expansion — the roaring sea of unshaped becoming.
 Where ⚫ Aion encloses, ♾ Khaon escapes.
 Where Aion holds form in rest, Khaon disperses form through motion.
 Khaon is not form-bound structure, but dispersive structure — the infinite push that dislocates what was dormant.

-Though they appear as opposites, they are not truly divided.
+Though they appear as opposites, they are not fundamentally divided.
 Their difference is functional, not moral.
 Stillness is not absence — it is a womb filled with hidden surge.
 Motion is not chaos — it is the flowering of what has always been poised.

 🕳️ Zenon contains them both — not as a vessel, not as a field, but as that which precedes the notion of containment itself.
 Zenon is not the womb and not the motion; it is the paradox of pre-containment, the origin of both holding and dispersing, without itself ever being either.